conma293/CRTP/#Commands Ref.md

 When requesting services from other domains - the TGT is Requested and received from the DC within the current users domain, the TGS corresponding to a service outside of the current domain is then Requested to the same DC, and an Inter-Realm TGT is provided in response.
 In possession of the Inter-realm TGT, a TGS for the service is requested from that other domain's DC wherein the service resides.
 This TGS is then presented directly to the cross-domain service machine.

 The Inter-realm TGT is encrypted with the trust key which if compromised, can be reused to forge cross-domain tickets.
+A Trust key allows Domain Controllers to decrypt user TGTs without needing the krbtgt hash of the corresponding domain.

 Essentially if you own DA on any Domain within a Forest, you own every domain within that forest as well as the Forest root itself.
 This is intended by design as the Forest is the security boundary defined by MS.